jolie/website/docs/documentation/basics/handling_simple_data.md

 <div class="code" src="handling_simple_data_8.ol"></div>

 Sometimes it is useful to undefine a variable, i.e. to remove its value and make it undefined again.
-Undefining a variable is done by using the `undef` statement, as showed in the example below.
+Undefining a variable is done by using the `undef` statement, as shown in the example below.

 <div class="code" src="handling_simple_data_9.ol"></div>